notepadguyOfficial/Capstone/README.md

 3. **Set up the database:**
     - Ensure PostgreSQL is installed and running.
     - Create a new database.
-    - Run the SQL scripts located in the sql directory to set up the necessary tables.
+    - Run the SQL scripts located in the `sql` directory to set up the necessary tables.
+    - Use the `base.sql` file from the `sql` folder to restore the backup:
+      ```bash
+      psql -U your_username -d your_database -f sql/base.sql
+      ```
+    - Alternatively, you can query the code inside `base.sql` directly in your PostgreSQL client.

 ## Configuration